Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Future Work

-The practical consequence: in a physics-informed model where the loss function includes terms with physical units (force residuals in newtons, energy conservation violations in joules), DTS can verify that gradient accumulation respects dimensional consistency.
-A gradient with dimension $\langle \text{newtons} / \text{meters} \rangle$ cannot be accumulated with a gradient of dimension $\langle \text{joules} / \text{seconds} \rangle$ without a dimensional error.
+The practical consequence: in a physics-informed model where the loss function includes terms with physical units (force residuals in newtons, energy conservation violations in joules), DTS can verify that gradient accumulation respects dimensional consistency at each Jacobian entry.
+A gradient component with dimension $\langle \text{newtons} / \text{meters} \rangle$ cannot be accumulated with a gradient component of dimension $\langle \text{joules} / \text{seconds} \rangle$ without a dimensional error, even when both entries appear in the same Jacobian matrix.
 This verification is decidable, requires no annotation beyond the physical dimensions already present in the forward computation, and has zero runtime cost.

-\paragraph{Forward-mode differentiation as a coeffect property.} Baydin, Pearlmutter, Syme, Wood, and Torr~\cite{baydin2022forward} demonstrated that the forward gradient, an unbiased estimate of the gradient computed via forward-mode automatic differentiation, can replace backpropagation entirely.
+\paragraph{Forward-mode differentiation as a coeffect property.} Baydin, Pearlmutter, Syme, Wood, and Torr~\cite{baydin2022forward} demonstrated that the forward gradient, an unbiased estimate of the gradient computed via forward-mode automatic differentiation, can in principle replace backpropagation.
 The forward gradient is evaluated in a single forward pass, eliminating the backward pass and the activation tape it requires.
+The tradeoff is variance: the forward gradient is unbiased but has higher variance than the exact gradient produced by reverse-mode, and convergence parity with backpropagation at the scale of current production models has not been established.
+The memory-access and coeffect properties discussed below hold wherever forward-mode is selected, whether as a full replacement for backpropagation or as a component of a hybrid training strategy.

 This has a specific coeffect signature within the DMM framework.
 Reverse-mode AD (backpropagation) requires storing intermediate activations for the backward pass, imposing an $O(L)$ auxiliary memory requirement where $L$ is the number of layers.
 This is a coeffect: the backward pass \emph{requires} the activation tape as a contextual resource.
 Table~\ref{tab:ad-modes} summarizes the coeffect signatures of the two modes.